salatiel6/pokemon-scouting/README.md

 6. Configure environment
-   - Copy the example file and adjust values as needed:
    - The values are available only because this is a test
    - On normal cases `.env` values should be private
+   - Copy the example file and adjust values as needed
      - `cp .env.example .env`

 7. Run the application